-At the forefront is caffeine, which has been shown to stimulate hair growth, elongate hair shafts, and prolongs your hair active growth stage when topically applied.
+At the forefront is caffeine, which stimulates hair growth, elongates hair shafts, and prolongs your hair’s active growth stage when you apply it topically.
 This shampoo also has saw palmetto and ketoconazole.

-To use this shampoo, gently massage and lather into scalp and let sit for 2 to 5 minutes before rinsing.
+To use this shampoo, gently massage and lather it into your scalp, and let sit for 2 to 5 minutes before rinsing.
 For optimal results, use multiple times a week.
 Each bottle contains 8 ounces of shampoo.

 This multivitamin supplement uses clinically tested, naturally sourced ingredients, including keratin, biotin, and multiple forms of vitamin B.

-Keratin strengthens your hair’s cortex (source).
-Biotin still needs more studies, but it has been found to improve thinning hair (source).
-B-vitamins improve the transportation system inside your body, ensuring your scalp gets the oxygen and nutrients it needs (source).
+Keratin strengthens your hair’s cortex.
+Scientists are still studying biotin still needs more studies, but it has been found to improve thinning hair.
+B-vitamins improve the transportation system inside your body, ensuring your scalp gets the oxygen and nutrients it needs (1).